algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 To create those unit tests, the development team would use Jest<sup><a id="19-bis" href="#19">[19]</a></sup>.
 They would need to modify the following files accordingly:

-- Downloading the necesary library:
+- Downloading the necessary library:

 ```terminal
 npm install @testing-library/jest-dom --save-dev